 There has been a discernible rise in computer-based testing, indicating that institutions are likely to continue with the online mode of exams even after the end of the COVID-induced lockdown, which underlines the advantages associated with online examinations.

-Computer-based examination system (CES), also known as computer-based testing (CBT), is a time-efficient and effective means of hosting large-scale online examinations concurrently.
+Computer testing refers to the role of computers in delivering the assessments as an alternative to pen and paper.
+Such a test can be conducted online through the use of the internet or a computer-aided facility.
+It is a time-efficient and effective means of hosting large-scale online examinations concurrently.
 It enables educational institutions to evaluate students’ performance in a short time irrespective of students’ geographical location.
 Features such as online invigilation, randomization of questions, managing a large number of students and test completion upon the expiration of the stipulated time, lend uniqueness to computer-based exams.